304 North Cardinal

 Throughout your educational experience, you worked with legendary names, and now, with your project “Young Musicians on World Stages,” you are sharing your professional experiences with young talents.
 What has been achieved so far in Turkey and what are your future goals within the scope of this project?

 GP: As you know, the aim of the “Young Musicians on World Stages” project, which we started in 2010, was to ensure that exceptionally talented newcomers were able to train in Europe with globally renowned instructors who are the best in their field, to open the path leading to the world stage, and contribute to their successes in international competitions.
-Within this framework, our scholarship recipients have placed first six times and second three times in international music competitions in only three years.
-Among them, 16 year-old Veriko Tchumburidze achieved a first for Turkey, placing first in the International Tchaikovsky Competition for Young Musicians held in Montreux, Switzerland, by receiving the highest score awarded by the jury, and, in September, violinist Elvin Hoxha placed third in the International David Oistrakh Violin Competition held in Moscow.
-Sponsored by Onduline Avrasya until the first season of 2013, and currently being sponsored by Tüpraş since the second half of 2013, our musicians are continuing their conservatory education in Vienna, Paris, Berlin, Munich, Leipzip, Cologne, Zurich, and Brussels.
+First by Onduline Avrasya, until the first season of 2013, and then sponsored by Tüpraş.
+Our musicians are continuing their conservatory education in Vienna, Paris, New York, Berlin, Munich, Leipzig, Cologne, Zurich, and Brussels.
 Now, young musicians from Europe who would like to take part in the project are also applying, however, we will be giving priority to those who are applying from Turkey.

 You have received recognition for your work involving young musicians.
 Why is it important for young musicians to be supported?